-We're asking Illinois residents to visit the sites of bearing trees on their property or on public property and record information about any remaining bearing trees left and, if not, what is there now.
+We’re asking Illinois residents to visit the sites of bearing trees on their property or on public property and record information about any remaining bearing trees.
+If there is no tree in that spot, what is there now?
+Look for witness trees near you!

-Note: Please do not enter private property unless you have permission nor hike off maintained trails!)
+Please do not enter private property unless you have permission nor hike off maintained trails!